-DECODING THE SAT: PART 1 - CRITICAL READING
+DECODING THE SAT/ACT: PART 1 – CRITICAL READING

 The first section in the Critical Reading section is Passage-Based Reading.
 Most students abhor these passages found in this part of the test.
 Often they have to read four passages, work twenty-four questions and do it all this in twenty-five minutes which is about a minute a question, not counting the four passages.
 For most students, this section can be daunting because they are under great time constraints to finish.
 It is practically impossible for students to finish this section on time if it is approached in a normal way.
 Besides that, the test-makers have built in tricks to make the students pick the wrong answers.
 For example, an answer choice may true and found in the passage but in reality it doesn’t answer the question.